Updated 16/10/2019

 How to override the ink cartridge error – 8 steps to try

 The first thing to do is not to panic!
-Whether you’ve bought them from us or another supplier, there really shouldn’t be any reason why a good quality original or compatible cartridge wouldn’t work in your printer so with a little patience, we’ll get you through it.
+Whether you’ve bought your ink cartridges from us or another supplier, there really shouldn’t be any reason why a good quality original or compatible cartridge wouldn’t work in your printer so, with a little patience, we’ll get you through it.
 Try the following 8 steps to correct your issue.

 How to reset the printer memory: